 By the end of the summer, my legs are dotted with scars from the mosquito bites that I’ve furiously scratched.
-Yeah, it’s not a good look.
+Yeah, it’s not my best look.
 Plus mosquitoes can carry diseases.
 I know I should cover up more or apply a personal insect repellent; I just get lazy.

 While I’m careful not to leave standing water anywhere on my property, I can’t strong-arm my lackadaisical next-door neighbors to do the same—or remedy the standing water in the creek that borders my backyard.
 Hence, mosquitoes.